With the viral pandemic spreading across the world some people have asked if humidifiers could have a role in preventing indoor viral transmission.

 - Improve your sleeping patterns and how refreshed you feel in the morning (though humidifiers with auto humidity feature are far superior for this).

 - Since they turn water into steam, you can add essential oils to vaporizers to release them into the air.
-Antibacterial and antiviral eucalyptus, tea tree and my personal favorite rosemary oil are ideal for this purpose in 2020 with the coronavirus pandemic.
+Antibacterial and antiviral eucalyptus, tea tree and my personal favorite rosemary oil are ideal for this purpose in 2023 with the pandemic.

 - As vaporizers heat water there is less chance of them releasing germs from unpurified H2O into the air.
 This can be an issue with cheap wick humidifiers that are not cleaned regularly.